What’s the matter with your metadata management?By Paul Laughlin

 Short-termism always robs effectiveness & often efficiency

-Any apparent time-saving (or boredom avoidance) that comes, from skipping the work to create/maintain data dictionaries & reference data, is normal short-term.
-Looking over a longer term, you often see repeated work needed or further costs incurred through fixes needed because the initial analysis lacked proper understanding of data item meaning.
+Any apparent time-saving (or boredom avoidance) that comes, from skipping the work to create/maintain data dictionaries & reference data, is normally short-term.
+Looking over a longer-term, you often see repeated work needed or further costs incurred through fixes needed because the initial analysis lacked a proper understanding of data item meaning.
 At the most extreme findings can be directionally wrong & misleading, if built on the shaky foundation of misinterpreted data items.

 GDPR may force a metadata revival